 - Staff were competent, knowledgeable and carried out their roles effectively.
 Discussion with staff and observation of training records confirmed they received training that was relevant to their role and enhanced their skills.
-All new staff had received a thorough induction on their appointment to ensure they had the appropriate skills to support people with their care. - People told us they felt staff were well trained.
-One person said, "The staff work well together and have the necessary skills.
-They know what they are doing, and if a new one starts they shadow a more experienced member of staff." - A visiting healthcare professional told us staff were competent and worked extremely well with them.
+New staff had received a thorough induction on their appointment to ensure they had the appropriate skills to support people with their care. - People told us they felt staff were well trained.
+One person said, "The standard of staff is very good.
+They are well trained." - A visiting healthcare professional told us staff were competent and well trained.
 They said they had no concerns about staff skills to provide the support people required. - Staff told us they felt well supported and had access to management when they needed them.
-One staff member said, "The manager is amazing.
-Really supportive and always available for advice and guidance."
+One staff member said, "I receive regular supervision and appraisal of my work.
+I get good feedback and it's nice to know the manager is happy with my work.
+I really like working here."

-Supporting people to eat and drink enough to maintain a balanced diet
+Supporting people to eat and drink enough to maintain a balanced diet required.